 Gloria is an active member of the American Library Association, the Association of College and Research Libraries, the Florida Association of College and Research Libraries, and the Florida Library Association.She is a past president of the Florida Library Association.
 She chairs the Florida Book Awards Executive Board and helps to coordinate that awards program.

 Michelle's outreach responsibilities extend to various departments and organizations on campus that provide academic services.
-As Academic Partnerships Librarian, she works closely with the Reading Writing Center, Advising First Exploratory Office, Statistics Help Desk, the Academic Center for Excellence, the Center for Academic Retention and Enhancement (CARE), the Honors program, Office of Undergraduate Research, and the Office of National Fellowships.
-In addition, Michelle works with various departments, such as Biology, Chemistry, Physics, Accounting, Math, and Economics, through her work with the Libraries' late-night peer tutoring program, the Learning District, which is jointly sponsored by Student Government Association.
-She also serves as one of the Libraries' liaisons to the Film School.
+As Academic Partnerships Librarian, she works closely with the Reading Writing Center, Advising First Exploratory Office, the Academic Center for Excellence, the Center for Academic Retention and Enhancement (CARE), the Honors program, and the Office of Undergraduate Research.
+Michelle also serves as one of the Libraries' liaisons to the Film School, Education, and Retail, Merchandising, & Product Development.

 Michelle's educational background includes a B.A. in English Literature, a B.A. in Religious Studies, and an M.A. in Religious Studies from the University of South Florida, and a Masters in Library and Information Studies from Florida State University.
 Before becoming a librarian, she worked for the St. Petersburg Times as a copy editor, as an adjunct for the Religious Studies Department at the University of South Florida in Tampa, and as a high school English Honors and Journalism teacher in Plant City, Florida.